datastructures-js/linked-list/LinkedList.md

 ```

 ### removeFirst
-removes and returns the first node in the list.
+removes and returns the first node in the list in O(1) runtime.

 ```js
 const removed = linkedList.removeFirst();